Limited time only

 CRM capabilities include:

-• Unified customer profiles: Complete interaction history across all touchpoints
+• unified customer profiles: view complete interaction history across all touchpoints

-• Automated reminders: Never miss follow-ups or important customer milestones
+• automated reminders: track follow-ups and important customer milestones automatically

 Getting paid

-Automated billing processes save you time by creating and sending invoices automatically.
-Invoicing software also gives your customers more convenient ways to pay.
+Automated billing saves you time by creating and sending invoices automatically.
+Invoicing software also gives your customers more convenient ways to pay, which can speed up your cash flow.

 Making payments

-Automated accounts payable processes make it easier to capture bills and track what’s owed.
-You can plan and make payments from one place.
-Accounts payable software gives you greater visibility over your expenses and supports cash flow management.
+Automated accounts payable makes it easier to capture bills, track what's owed, and plan payments from one place.
+AP software can improve visibility into outstanding bills and may support cash flow management.

 Tax tools

-Online accounting software can automatically record transactions, keep an up-to-date ledger, and create push-button end of financial year (EOFY) financial reports to speed up tax time.
+Tax tools built into online accounting software automatically record transactions, keep an up-to-date ledger, and create push-button end-of-financial-year reports to speed up tax time.

 Employee management

-Employee management tools let you manage staff rosters online, review timesheets, and manage payroll.
-Employees can update their timesheets and personal information in a centralized database, which can improve engagement.
+Employee management tools let you manage staff rosters online, review timesheets, and run payroll from one place.
+Employees can update their own timesheets and personal information in a centralized database, which can improve engagement and reduce admin for you.

 Collaboration tools (for workers and clients)

-You can choose from a range of tools to support workflow management, internal messaging, document sharing, collaboration, and video conferencing.
-These tools help your team stay up to date and avoid saving multiple versions of documents.
+Collaboration tools support workflow management, internal messaging, document sharing, and video conferencing.
+They help your team stay up to date, avoid saving multiple versions of documents, and work together whether they're in the office or remote.

 Project management

-Project management software offers digital ticketing and task management to allocate and resolve tasks.
-You can visualize workflows and set clear timelines.
-Teams can also communicate on projects within the software, keeping a record of key decisions and updates.
+Project management software offers digital ticketing and task management to allocate work, visualize workflows, and set clear timelines.
+Teams can communicate on projects within the software, keeping a record of key decisions and updates.

 Data analytics

-Data analytics software and automation help you capture and process large amounts of business data.
-This helps you identify patterns and trends, track return on investment, and optimize areas like inventory management, marketing spend, or cash flow.
+Data analytics software helps you capture and process large amounts of business data to identify patterns and trends.
+Use these insights to track return on investment and optimize areas like inventory management, marketing spend, or cash flow.

 Forecasting and modeling